Skip to content

 #How Do You Get 4K and Dolby Atmos on Disney+?

 Getting 4K on Disney+ requires three things at once: a Premium plan subscription, a compatible Roku device, and a 4K TV.
-If any one of those is missing, you’ll top out at 1080p.
+Roku confirms that its 4K-capable models fully support Disney+ 4K HDR streaming when connected to a compatible display.
+If any one of those requirements is missing, you’ll top out at 1080p.

 #Roku Devices That Support 4K Disney+